reflectoring/reflectoring.github.io/content/blog/2018/2018-09-01-100-percent-test-coverage.md

 title: "Why You Should Enforce 100% Code Coverage*"
 categories: ["Software Craft"]
 date: 2018-09-01
-excerpt: "Everyone knows that aiming for 100% code coverage is bullshit.
+description: "Everyone knows that aiming for 100% code coverage is bullshit.
 This article re-defines code coverage
           to make 100% a meaningful and worthwhile goal."
 image: images/stock/0027-cover-1200x628-branded.jpg
 url: percent-test-coverage